YasminTeles/developer-joyofenergy-golang/ARCHITECTURE.md

 This simple server provides the following end points:

+- `GET /version`
+ That returns the version of the server.
+It's useful for blue-green development.

 - `GET /healthcheck`
  That returns the health of the server running.
 It's useful for check if the server can be able handling requests.